-We have been shortlisted in the national Homeless Link Excellence Awards in the category ‘excellence in supporting people’.
+We won an award in the national Homeless Link Excellence Awards in the category ‘excellence in supporting people’.
 The recognition is specifically for Highwater House, a residential service based in the city centre which supports people with a diagnosed mental health condition and a drug or alcohol addiction.
 All the residents in the service have been homeless or at risk of homelessness at some point in their lives and require ongoing intensive support.

 The news follows a recent Care Quality Commission (CQC) rating of ‘Outstanding’ for the service for being well-led and caring.

 Chief Executive Dr Jan Sheldon said, “All our team members at Highwater House are dedicated to providing the best support possible to some of the most highly traumatised people in our community.
-We are pleased to be shortlisted for these prestigious awards as it puts St Martins and Norfolk firmly on the map for fantastic homelessness provision at a national level.”
+We are pleased to have won this prestigious award as it puts St Martins and Norfolk firmly on the map for fantastic homelessness provision at a national level.”

 The awards are run by Homeless Link, the national membership charity for organisations working directly with people who become homeless in England.
 The annual award scheme celebrates the best of the homelessness and supported housing sectors by recognising innovative, impactful work that is occurring across the country.